ASLO (Association for the Sciences of Limnology and Oceanography)

 Special activities include; A pre-conference workshop, exciting field trips, working with "meeting mentors" to help students navigate the meetings, a keynote address from a leading aquatic.

-Since 1990, 890 different students have participated in ASLOMP.
+Since 1990, over 900 different students have participated in ASLOMP.

 This program is supported by a grant from the National Science Foundation.